nicoalalu/spotify-etl/README.md

 # Spotify API tutorial

-Analyze your Spotify playlists automatically with this code!
+Store your Spotify playlists automatically for further analysis!

 This code is used to obtain and store information about songs in a specific playlist and their audio features in a pandas DataFrame for further analysis.
 You will be able to know which songs are the most popular, acoustic, danceable, and more!